Huh Chan-mi: 2013–2018: Further training, Produce 101 and Mix Nine

 In 2016, Duble Kick's own survival show "Finding Momoland" began airing on Mnet, to form a new girl group called Momoland.
 Huh did not take part in the show as she was to debut in a different girlgroup.
 In November, Huh featured on MC Mong's album U.F.O on the album track "And You".
 The song also featured singer New-a, Huh's future bandmate in the girlgroup High Color from Mostable Music.
 The four-member group joined YG Entertainment's survival show Mix Nine where she recorded a song produced by MC Mong titled "Like a Star".
 Huh was eliminated from Mix Nine in the 13th episode with her final rank being 20th place.
 Soon after the show ended, Huh left High Color and did not make any public appearances in 2018.

 In February 2019, Huh graduated from Dongduk Women's University after seven years, majoring in practical music.

-2020–present: Solo career
+2020–present: Solo debut

 In January 2020, Huh signed a contract with FirstOne Entertainment and started a personal YouTube channel, under her new romanized stage name Huh Chan Mi.
 Her first video was a cover of "Señorita" by Camila Cabello and Shawn Mendes, which was popular in South Korea.
 In June, it was announced that Huh was preparing to release an album the following month.
 Huh released the self-composed song, "I'm fine thanks", along with a performance trailer on July 9, as a pre-release before her solo album.
 The song was reported to be about how Huh had to overcome difficulties and grow in the entertainment industry while hiding her unhappiness.
 Huh released her solo album Highlight on July 23 along with first single "Lights".
+In December 2020, Huh confirmed to participate in the second season of Miss Trot, a trot survival show.

+In February 2023, Huh announced through her SNS account that her contract with FirstOne had expired.